-Lions Clubs International is active in a variety of service areas.
-Some of the initiatives operate at a global level, whilst others are co-ordinated across the British Isles (MD level), or undertaken locally within individual clubs as well as across a number of clubs in Zones and Districts.
-To find out more, click on the links below, or contact Lions MD105 Head Office.
+Lions Clubs International is active in a variety of service areas, click here for further details.
+Some of the initiatives operate at a global level, whilst others are co-ordinated throughout the British Isles (MD level), or undertaken locally within individual clubs as well as across a number of clubs in Zones and Districts.
+To find out more, view the map below or click on the links under the headings.

 Youth – empower the next generation by getting involved in Lions youth programmes.
 These are designed to help build confidence, skills and recognise the contributions of young people in helping others.
 Clubs can get involved through a variety of ways by:

 - Supporting creative talent through the annual Peace Poster and Essay contest.

 - Recognising inspirational accomplishments and helping develop leadership skills.

 - Motivating young people to help others through the formation of Leo Clubs.

 - Giving young people the opportunity to experience life in other cultures and gain a new understanding of the world through travel abroad.

 - Providing those working with children and young people with vital life skills educational resources.

 Contact the Lions Youth Programme MD Officers, for further details and how to get involved: